 Laura Lee Smith appeals from her judgment of conviction for aiding and abetting in the delivery of a controlled substance.
 She first contends that the trial court erred by admitting the audio recording of a nonwitness's out-of-court statements in violation of the Confrontation Clause.
 Smith also claims that the trial court erred in the admission at trial of certain testimonial evidence that Smith characterizes as hearsay.
 Smith finally contends that there was insufficient evidence to support her conviction.
-For the reasons set forth below, we affirm.
+For the reasons set forth below, we vacate Smith's conviction and remand.